BubbleCoding/Hitloop/README.md

 **Commands:**

 * **Build and run all services:**
+  This command builds and starts all services.
+Ports are mapped to localhost as detailed in the 'Services' section (e.g., `docs` at `http://localhost:8000`, `webserver` at `http://localhost:5000`).

     ```bash
     docker-compose up --build
     ```

 * **Build and run only the documentation service:**
+  This command starts the `docs` service, accessible at `http://localhost:8000`.

     ```bash
     docker-compose up --build docs
     ```

 * **Build and run only the webserver service:**
+  This command starts the `webserver` service, accessible at `http://localhost:5000`.

     ```bash
     docker-compose up --build webserver